craftcms/docs/docs/commerce/2.x/customer-address-management.md

 {% endfor %}
 ```

-See <api:craft\commerce\models\Address> to learn about the fields available on an address.
+See <commerce2:craft\commerce\models\Address> to learn about the fields available on an address.

 ## Get a specific address belonging to the current customer by its id